Prosecutor on Wright’s death case resigns, citing ‘vitriol’

-MINNEAPOLIS (AP) — A prosecutor who was handling the case against a former suburban Minneapolis police officer charged in the fatal shooting of Daunte Wright resigned Monday, saying “vitriol” and “partisan politics” have made it hard to pursue justice.
+MINNEAPOLIS (AP) — A prosecutor who was co-counsel in the case against a former suburban Minneapolis police officer charged in the fatal shooting of Daunte Wright resigned Monday, saying “vitriol” and “partisan politics” have made it hard to pursue justice.

-Imran Ali, the assistant criminal division chief at the Washington County Attorney’s Office and director of the office’s major crime unit, had been working on the prosecution of Kim Potter.
-The former Brooklyn Center officer fatally shot Wright, a 20-year-old Black motorist, on April 11.
+The resignation of Imran Ali, the assistant criminal division chief at the Washington County Attorney’s Office, came just days after it was announced that his office would no longer handle prosecution of Kim Potter, the former Brooklyn Center officer who fatally shot Wright, a 20-year-old Black motorist, on April 11.
 Potter resigned, and the city’s police chief, who has since stepped down, had said he believed Potter meant to use her Taser instead of her handgun.

-Ali and Washington County Attorney Pete Orput charged Potter with second-degree manslaughter — then faced intense pressure from activists who protested outside Orput’s home and called for murder charges to be filed.
+Ali and Washington County Attorney Pete Orput had charged Potter with second-degree manslaughter — then faced intense pressure from activists who protested multiple times outside Orput’s home and called for murder charges to be filed.
 On Friday, Minnesota Attorney General Keith Ellison announced that his office would be taking the case.

 “The last several weeks have been difficult for me and my family,” Ali wrote in a resignation letter dated Monday and published by KARE-11.
 “The vitriol from some and the infusion of partisan politics by many has made my job difficult to pursue justice.”

-Ali wrote he prays for healing and for the dissipation of partisan platforms.
+Ali wrote that he prays for healing and for the dissipation of partisan platforms.

 “We must return to thoughtful discourse that unites, not impulsive, irrational talking points that divide,” he wrote.
 “Until then, there will be no justice or peace.”